-- Remove from canner and let the jars completely cool.
+- Remove from the canner and let the jars completely cool.

-- Once they have sealed, you can remove the bands or keep them on the jar.
+- Once they have sealed, you can remove the bands or keep them in the jar.

-- Label the jars with the date processed and the contents.
+- Label the jars with the date that you processed them and the contents of each jar.

 This salsa recipe is considered short term food storage – it will last up to 5 years with proper storage.
 The bonus – it only cost me $1.82 per pint.